Rvana/WineShop/README.md

 # WineShop(In Progress...)
 A Wine shop project build in Spring boot following microservice architecture.

+## Functional Requirements
+### Sellers
+* Sellers can add, modify and delete the liquors they want to sell.
+* Website should include a catelog of products
+* Website should categorize the liquors (wine, rum, wiskey, beer, taquila, gin, vodka).

 ## Functional Services
 * Client Service
 * Wine Catalo